 Cryptosporidiosis and giardiasis are reportable diseases in Maine.
 Maine Center for Disease Control and Prevention (Maine CDC) investigates cases of cryptosporidiosis to learn more about the risk factors associated with transmission.
-The surveillance case definition for a confirmed case of cryptosporidiosis changed during the past years (2009, 2011, and 2012), reflecting changes in diagnostic practices.
+The surveillance case definition for a confirmed case of cryptosporidiosis changed during the past years (2011 and 2012), reflecting changes in diagnostic practices.

-Reports of giardiasis were not investigated in Maine until June 2014, through an enhanced surveillance project; prior to this, case counts were likely overestimated since only lab information was collected.
-Maine cases (January-May 2014) were confirmed using only laboratory test results, without symptom confirmation as required by the national case definition used during enhanced surveillance.
-This should be kept in mind when interpreting the overall Maine rate for giardiasis in 2014.
+Reports of giardiasis were not investigated in Maine until June 2014; prior to this, case counts were likely overestimated since only laboratory information was collected.
+2015 was the first year that all cases of giardia were investigated.
+This should be kept in mind when interpreting the overall Maine rate for giardiasis in 2014 and 2015.

 Maine's Health and Environmental Testing Laboratory (HETL) performs a validated Cryptosporidium PCR test currently available to clinicians at no charge.
 Cryptosporidium specimens tested at HETL are sent to Federal CDC for speciation and genotyping to learn more about outbreaks and sporadic cases of disease.